 - Genus Species

-- Medium-sized gray bird with a long tail and tall crest feathers.
-This species has a short, dark bill and dark eyes.
+- The grey turaco is a medium-sized gray bird with a long tail and tall crest feathers.
+This species has a short, dark bill, and dark eyes.
 The body is slightly counter-shaded and the legs are gray.
 The tail is long and measures about the same length as the body.

 - Less than .45 kg (less than 1 lbs.)